a-savoy/hvc-song-response-exercise/README.md

 5. Press Shift + Return (or Shift + Enter).
 6. 'hello' should appear below the cell.

-Then open your preferred AI/LLM interface in another browser tab or window — or use Colab's built-in AI assistant.
+Then open your preferred AI/LLM interface in another browser tab or window, or use Colab's built-in AI assistant.
 See [Using an AI assistant](#using-an-ai-assistant) below.

 ### Get the data into your notebook